Educator Resources

 Our guides make it easy to help you plan for a visit to the Indiana State Museum and Historic Sites.

-PreK-12 Education Program Guide
+Early Childhood - Grade 12 Education Program Guide

-Download our printable PreK-12 Education Program Guide for the Indiana State Museum.
-This handy tool includes everything you need to know about our field trips, school and outreach programs, galleries and special exhibitions.
+View our Early Childhood – Grade 12 Education Program Guide.
+This handy tool includes everything you need to know about our free field trips, school and outreach programs, galleries and special exhibitions.

-Download our free book list provided by our T.C.
+See a book list provided by our T.C.
 Steele State Historic Site.

 Click here